tbycoding/FreeCodeCamp/README.md

 This repository contains all algorithms I have solved and all projects I have completed or am currently working on.

-The algorithms and projects are organized as follows:
+The algorithms and projects are organized as follows.

 Algorithms:
   * Basic